thvoigtmann/vesicolos/README.md

   ```
   These should have the effect that UART is enabled, 2 hardware PWM channels
   are enabled, and WiFi is off.
 Also the Raspberry 5 should be forced to
-  ignored the underpower warning if it things that our power supply cannot
+  ignore the underpower warning if it thinks that our power supply cannot
   handle 5V/5A (it can).
 - The EEPROM config should be adapted with the `rpi-eeprom-config` tool.
   The flight configuration (MAPHEUS-16) was